sameersbn/docker-gitlab/README.md

 - **SIDEKIQ_CONCURRENCY**: The number of concurrent sidekiq jobs to run.
 Defaults to 5
 - **DB_TYPE**: The database type.
 Possible values: mysql, postgres.
 Defaults to mysql.
 - **DB_HOST**: The database server hostname.
 Defaults to localhost.
+- **DB_PORT**: The database server port.
+Defaults to 3306 for mysql and 5432 for postgresql.
 - **DB_NAME**: The database database name.
 Defaults to gitlabhq_production
 - **DB_USER**: The database database user.
 Defaults to root
 - **DB_PASS**: The database database password.
 Defaults to no password